matiasbeckerle/basic-git-flow/README.md

 ### Step 6: merge

 Once that the pull request is approved, John or the technical lead could [merge](https://git-scm.com/docs/git-merge) into `develop` the new set of changes.
 Before proceeding with the merge a good advice is to performe another rebase because between the moment that the pull request was created until code is merged could have gone some time and other member probably merged more stuff.

+_Note: who is in charge of merging the pull request could vary from team to team.
+At some teams, developers have full autonomy for merging the code themselves after approval.
+In others, technical lead or the person responsible for technical stuff is the one who merges the changes._